smithg09/Deno_REST_API/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage

 To run this application you need set some flags due to security concerns built into Deno bydefault.

 #### `start app`
 ```sh
 deno run --allow-env --allow-write --allow-read --allow-plugin --allow-net --unstable index.ts
 ```
 This will start the local server on PORT 4000.
 Port can be changed from `config/environment.ts` file.
+Once server is started, Test using Postmann
+* Available Routes :
+    - /users : GET
+    - /user  : POST
+    - /user/:id : GET / PUT / DELETE

 #### `reload plugins app`
 ```